 Long Term Care and senior living providers currently leverage SharePoint for several business functions in order to optimize resident care automate workflows for operational efficiency.
 This ranges from care coordination and documentation, to facilitating care consistency and team communication, to finance, marketing and human resources.

-- Flexible subscription models: Many LTPAC and senior care providers often work with lower budgets than that of large healthcare organizations.
+- Flexible subscription models: Many senior care providers often work with lower budgets than that of large healthcare organizations.
 Office 365 and SharePoint Online are subscription-based SaaS (Software as a Service) products that offer instant flexibility to increase or decrease your investment as needed.

 - Mobile friendly: The senior care industry is highly mobile these days.
 For instance, many home health aides use cloud technology to streamline coordination with their remote supervisors, doctors, and clients as they travel from site to site.
 Office 365 and SharePoint provide a user friendly, consistent desktop and mobile interface.
 Caregivers and other team members can easily record work duties, track resident activities and manage documents fluidly across PCs, tablets or smartphones.